ipld/edelweiss/doc/manual-milestone1-slides/manual-milestone1-slides.md

 # Significance of types

 1. Semantics of data (agnostic to programming language)
-2. Representation of data in IPLD Data Model (encoding/decoding)
+2. Representation of data in the IPLD Data Model (encoding/decoding)
    Note: _"Transforms" (introduced later) can alter representation._
-3. Representation of data in user's programming language
+3. Representation of data in the target programming language

 ---
 # Types